Piposh (2021 video game): Design

-The "interactive, serialized adventure" will feature two-dimensional graphics as in the first two games of the series, moving way from the 3D animation used in the third title.
+The "interactive, serialized adventure" features two-dimensional graphics as in the first two games of the series, moving away from the 3D animation used in the third title.
 The Gluzmans chose this as they could see finished visual assets very quickly.
 Dweck has noted the level of creative freedom the team has, in that while character designs are being kept to the same proportions as the original, the team is able to build upon the "grotesque...unique, wild style" of the original game.
-Meanwhile, the title's game world is being designed to be "rich, diverse and intriguing", and animations are intended to be an improvement.
-A new character – Egyptian film star Tawfiq Bibush – is being given a three-dimensional personality.
+Meanwhile, the title's game world is being designed to be "rich, diverse and intriguing", and animations were intended to be an improvement.
+A new character – Egyptian film star Tawfiq Bibush – was given a three-dimensional personality.

-In November 2018, Ronen suggested the plot might revolve around Piposh trying to sabotage a Hollywood production in order to promote himself to leading man, only for his plan to be halted by the discovery of a murder.
+In November 2018, Renan and Roy suggested the plot might revolve around Piposh trying to sabotage a Hollywood production in order to promote himself to leading man, only for his plan to be halted by the discovery of a murder.
 Noting that the voice actor for Fritz von Bezzez, Amos Shuv died in 2015, Roy acknowledged that they would have to find a creative solution to putting him into the game as a guest star is they chose to.
 Additionally Mani Peer has similarly died since the original games were published.
 However the developers were interested in getting Shai Avivi to reprise his role.